Aircraft in fiction: B-24 Liberator

 Consolidated B-24 Liberators appear in the 1944 20th Century Fox film Winged Victory which was directed by George Cukor and which portrayed cadets undergoing training as aircrew in the U.S. Army Air Forces during WW2.
 The AAF detached several B-24s to the production, which was filmed at Santa Ana Army Airfield in California.

 B-24s are a central feature in the 1952 novel Angle of Attack by Joseph Landon.
 The story concerns navigator Irwin 'Win' Hellman, whose B-24 is attacked by enemy fighters and badly damaged over Vienna.
 The B-24's pilot signals to the enemy fliers that he wishes to surrender but Hellman, who is Jewish and dreads being captured alive, believes they can still escape and, with the backing of the other crew, he takes command.

 B-24s are a major feature of the 1979 novel Rider on the Wind by David Westheimer.
 The novel portrays a B-24 pilot of the USAAF stationed in Palestine during the Second World War and who meets a Jewish resistance-fighter.
-The author himself served as a navigator in a B-24 with the 98th Bomb Group stationed in Palestine & Egypt in 1942.
+The author himself served as a navigator in a B-24 with the 98th Bomb Group stationed in Palestine and Egypt in 1942.